wilmoore/frontend-packagers/readme.md

 Final thoughts
 ------------------------------------------------------------

 Each package manager is built by talented, responsive, and friendly developers.
-Ultimately, to evaluate for your team, you will have to put a weight on each category per your needs.
+Ultimately, to evaluate for your team, you will have to put a weight on each category and score per your needs.

 Library and component authors may want to consider: